sid321axn/housing_price_prediction_king_county_USA/README.md

 In a terminal or command window, navigate to the top-level project repo house-sale-price-prediction-of-king-county-USA/ (that contains this README) and run one of the following commands:

-ipython notebook housing_sales.ipynb
+ipython notebook house_county.ipynb
 or

-jupyter notebook housing_sales.ipynb
+jupyter notebook house_county.ipynb
 This will open the iPython Notebook software and project file in your browser.

 ## Data :